Radiculitis (inflammation of the root of one of the spinal nerves). Inflammation of the nerve roots or radiculitis, how to do it correctly

 Some diseases may require surgical intervention, which is possible with neoplasms and intervertebral hernias.

-If you think that you have radicular syndrome and the symptoms characteristic of this disease, then a neurologist can help you.
+If you think that you have Radicular Syndrome and the symptoms characteristic of this disease, then a neurologist can help you.

-Lymphocytic leukemia is a malignant lesion that occurs in the lymphatic tissue.
+Lymphocytic leukemia is a malignant lesion that arises in the lymphatic tissue.
 It is characterized by the accumulation of tumor lymphocytes in the lymph nodes, in the peripheral blood and in the bone marrow.
-The acute form of lymphocytic leukemia has recently been classified as a “childhood” disease due to its exposure mainly to patients aged two to four years.
+The acute form of lymphocytic leukemia has recently been classified as a “childhood” disease due to its susceptibility mainly to patients aged two to four years.
 Today, lymphocytic leukemia, the symptoms of which are characterized by their own specificity, is observed more often among adults.

 With the help of exercise and abstinence, most people can do without medicine.